AI Evals: From Theory to Production

 Weeks 9-12: Capstone Project

-Scope: Select one real-world agent workflow (e.g., "customer support ticket routing," "sales inquiry qualification") and build a complete evaluation program around it.
+Ship a complete evaluation program for a real-world agent workflow.
+Select one workflow (e.g., “customer support ticket routing,” “sales inquiry qualification”) and build a production-grade evaluation program around it.